WebAssembly/spec/document/core/valid/conventions.rst

    (saying that it consumes two ${numtype: I32} values and produces one), independent of any side conditions.

-   An instruction like |GLOBALGET| can be typed as follows:
+   An instruction like ${:GLOBAL.GET} can be typed as follows:

    $${rule: InstrScheme/global.get}